kevin20888802/dcmqrscpWithMongoDB/README.md

 ### How to use

-1.Go to Export/{Your platform}/
+1. Go to Export/{Your platform}/

-2.Edit the dcmqrscpMongoConfig to fit your mongoDB Settings.
+2. Edit the dcmqrscpMongoConfig to fit your mongoDB Settings.

-3.Edit the dcmqrscp.cfg like how you do it in dcmtk's original dcmqrscp.
+3. Edit the dcmqrscp.cfg like how you do it in dcmtk's original dcmqrscp.

-4.Start it like how you do it in dcmtk's original dcmqrscp.
+4. Start it like how you do it in dcmtk's original dcmqrscp.

 Done.

 ### Generate the project to Visual Studio for editing the source code
 1. Launch the CMake GUI application.